The power of inclusion

 This is very much true of the inclusion strategy we've developed here at Mourant.

-For years, we've upheld our value of mutual respect and reflected within this a belief that respect for difference and building a business where our people can bring their whole selves to work is important.
+For years, we've upheld our value of mutual respect and reflected within this a belief that respect for difference and building a business where our people can bring their whole self to work is important.
 We recognise that an inclusive workplace is one where everyone feels they belong and are valued for who they are and what they have to offer.
 So, in early 2018, we decided that it would be beneficial to place inclusion at the top of our agenda.

 The first step was the creation of an Inclusion Sponsorship Committee, to champion our vision to be recognised as a leader in inclusion in the offshore market.
 Following on from this, we proactively sought out the views and opinions of our people through an anonymous online survey, which resulted in very helpful and purposeful feedback and insight.